 Exactly how expensive are some of the car modifications we discussed?
-According to the National Highway Safety Association (NHTSA), a new vehicle that comes already modified for disabled drivers can cost anywhere between $20,000 and $80,000, depending on the year, make and model of the vehicle.
+According to the National Highway Safety Association (NHTSA), a new vehicle with disability modifications can cost between $20,000 and $80,000, depending on the year, make and model of the vehicle.
 Most of this cost is associated with ensuring the modifications are safe for both the driver and other motorists on the road.
 NHTSA regulates the manufacturing of AT devices for modified vehicles used explicitly by individuals with disabilities.
 If you only need minor modifications, you may want to check to see if any local resources near you could modify your existing vehicle.
 Still, it may be more expensive to do that than to buy a vehicle that already has the features you need in place.

-- Department of Veterans Affairs: The VA is an excellent resource because veterans can contact their local office for guidance and assistance specifically catered to active and former members of the military.
-Starting with adequate vehicle insurance, the VA can provide a list of the insurance companies that cater to veterans and what discounts you might qualify for when obtaining an insurance quote.
+- Department of Veterans Affairs: The VA can provide a list of the insurance companies that cater to veterans and what discounts you might qualify for when obtaining an insurance quote.
 Veterans can also ask about obtaining an application for adaptive equipment for their vehicle.
 The Department of Veterans Affairs’ automobile grant currently provides a maximum of $21,488.29, which could put a significant dent into vehicle modification costs.

-- Plan to Achieve Self Support (PASS): This Social Security Administration program helps people with disabilities and could be a useful tool for veterans.
-PASS is a helpful tool to teach veterans to save the money they need to buy the equipment required to return to work.
+- Plan to Achieve Self Support (PASS): The Social Security Administration’s PASS program teaches veterans to save the money they need to buy the equipment required to return to work.

 - Medical Tax Deduction: Although more of an indirect cost-saving technique than a grant, added assistive devices or technology could qualify for a tax deduction the next time you file taxes.
 As with all deductions, veterans should be prepared to provide proof of receipts and may even need a doctor’s note verifying the need for the equipment.

-- Manufacturer Rebate Programs: Several auto manufacturers offer a rebate toward the cost of modifications for drivers with disabilities.
-Buick, Chevrolet, Dodge, Ford, Honda and several others offer reimbursements for up to $1,000 to help alleviate some of the associated costs of vehicle modification.
+- Manufacturer Rebate Programs: Buick, Chevrolet, Dodge, Ford, Honda and several others offer reimbursements for up to $1,000 toward the cost of modifications for drivers with disabilities to help alleviate the burden.
 The wide variety of participating car manufacturers helps keep veterans from being limited to a specific car brand.

-While vehicle modifications designed to assist individuals with disabilities are typically expensive due to legal safety requirements, home modifications can vary significantly in price depending on what you need.
-Keep in mind that these enhancements are similar to the cost of making other home remodels.
+Home modifications can vary significantly in price depending on what you need.
 On average, a veteran may pay between $813 and $8,092 to modify their home to accommodate a disability, according to Homeadvisor.
 Simple modifications can cost as little as $130, while changes that require altering the home’s structure could reach around $19,000.

-One of the more frequent home modifications for injured or disabled veterans is installing a disability ramp on the exterior of their home, which can cost $2,042, on average.
-To help with mobility indoors, adding an elevator can run $4,092, on average.
+One of the most typical home modifications for injured or disabled veterans is installing a disability ramp on the exterior of their home, which costs $2,042, on average.
+Adding an elevator runs $4,092, on average.
 Since the costs vary greatly, it is best to speak with an ADA contractor or learn more about specific disability accommodation cost estimates.